Bulk Document Processor that lets you Add, Delete, Replace, Format Text in 1000s of Documents!

-- Specified containing files' full paths will be used.
+- Specified list of files containing files' full paths will be used.

 Setup a Processing Job - Specify Actions

 Once you have specified which documents should be processed by a processing job, the next step is to specify how these documents should be processed, which actions and operations should be performed.
-This is done by specifying a previously saved action sequence template.
+This is done by specifying a previously saved Action Sequence.